JamieElls/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab01_Manage_Customers.md

     module: 'Module 2: Manage leads and opportunities with Dynamics 365 Sales'
 ---

+Note: This is a Training 4 Dynamics 365 Ltd. branch of the original MoC.

 Module 2: Manage leads and opportunities with Dynamics 365 Sales
 ==================================